liamkaigates/Chess-Python/README.md

    python chessMain.py
    ```

-3. The AI will play against itself, demonstrating its decision-making capabilities.
+3. The AI will play against you, demonstrating its decision-making capabilities.
+4. To choose a piece for pawn promotion, enter 'N' for knight, enter 'B' for bishop, enter 'R' for rook, and enter 'Q' for queen

 ## Customization